phetsims/binder/README.md

 We render markdown and insert it into `index.html` with the `handlebars` library.
 These templates can be found in the `templates/` directory.

 For more information see https://github.com/phetsims/binder/ or contact @mbarlow12.

+## output

+`/docs` from master is hosted at  https://phetsims.github.io/binder/.
+So checking in the build file will update the endpoint for all to see changes immediately. `docs/` is against phet convention of having a `doc/` folder, but github requires the folder named as such to support hosting files from master.